-Ofwat has also launched consultations on proposed amendments to licence conditions, including in relation to direct procurement for customers (albeit these will not apply to Thames Water at this stage), with a closing date of September 2020.
+Ofwat has also launched consultations on proposed amendments to licence conditions, including in relation to Direct procurement for customers (DPC) that involves a water company competitively tendering for services for the delivery of discrete large infrastructure projects (albeit these will not apply to Thames Water at this stage), with a closing date of September 2020.
+The licence condition amendments in relation to the affected companies came into effect in February 2021.